Environmental issues in Alberta: Carbon pricing

 By 2017 there was a Pan-Canadian Framework for Clean Growth and Climate Change in place, which heavily leaned on carbon pricing.
 By February 2017 Alberta, Manitoba, Nova Scotia, British Columbia, Ontario and Quebec had announced their announce own carbon-pricing policies.
 By May 2019, following changes in Government, Alberta, Manitoba, and Ontario had abandoned their carbon pricing policies.

 In December 2018, the federal government passed the Greenhouse Gas Pollution Pricing Act (GHGPPA)—a revenue-neutral tax which applied only to provinces and territories whose carbon pricing system did not meet federal requirements.

 By 2018, Alberta, Quebec (2007), British Columbia (2008), Ontario, Manitoba and Nova Scotia had carbon-pricing policies in place.

-Eric Denhoff, who was Alberta's deputy minister of environment and climate change under Notley's NDP government, met with members of a major New York City-based "investment house that is heavily involved in financing the Alberta oil patch" in Calgary in 2018.
+Eric Denhoff, who was Alberta's deputy minister of environment and climate change under Notley's NDP government, met with members of a major New York City–based "investment house that is heavily involved in financing the Alberta oil patch" in Calgary in 2018.
 Against the backdrop of the "growing ESG (environment, social, and governance) responsibility industry", the investment house conveyed their shareholders' message telling the company to "stop investing in the Alberta oil sands.

-Premier Kenney joined like-minder premiers, including Premier Doug Ford, Saskatchewan and Manitoba Premier Brian Pallister (PC), in a law suit against the federal Liberal government on April 15, 2019.
+Premier Kenney joined like-minder premiers, including Premier Doug Ford, Saskatchewan and Manitoba Premier Brian Pallister (PC), in a lawsuit against the federal Liberal government on April 15, 2019.
 The court ruled in favour (3-2) of the constitutionality of the carbon tax.
 The four provinces are appealing the decision.